New Orleans school desegregation crisis: Background

-Judge Wright took action and created his own plan when the school board failed to meet the March 1 deadline as well as the extended deadline of March 16.
+Wright created a new plan when the school board failed to meet the March 1 deadline, as well as the extended deadline of March 16.
 The deadline for Judge Wright's desegregation plan was September 1960 when all public schools opened for the year.
-His plan allowed children to transfer schools and for their parents to choose any of the former white or black schools closest to their homes.
-White racial separatists raged over Wright's decision, but organizations such as Save Our Schools and the Committee for Public Education called for the integration plan to be pushed forward.
+This plan allowed children to transfer schools and for their parents to choose any of the former white or black schools closest to their homes.
+While many racial separatists disapproved of Wright's decision, organizations such as Save Our Schools and the Committee for Public Education called for the integration plan to be pushed forward.
 The plan would apply only to the first grade, which carried the highest percentage of black students.

 Once again, Wright made an agreement with the legislature to delay the plan until November 14.
 The board was convinced that if it delayed the plan until after the start of the school year, the students would not transfer after they were already comfortable at the school that they were attending.
-The delay would also allow enough time for the board and the legislature to create a plan that would create a law allowing them to decide where a child could and could not attend school.
+The delay would also allow enough time for the board and the legislature to create a plan that would create a law allowing them to decide where a child could and could not attend.

 When it came time to allow students to apply to transfer schools, the school board made it as difficult as possible.
-With very specific criteria such as availability of transportation and intelligence testing, it was almost impossible for black students to transfer schools.
-That proved to be true when only five black girls fit the criteria for transferring.
+With specific criteria such as availability of transportation and intelligence testing, it was almost impossible for black students to transfer schools.
 To delay the integration of the schools even further, Superintendent James F. Redmond ordered the principals of the two integrated public schools to close their schools Monday, November 14.
 That would give Governor Jimmie Davis and the legislature time to propose 30 bills that would make integration illegal even though Wright had already declared most of them unconstitutional.
 Less than 24 hours later, the U.S. Court of Appeals for the Fifth Circuit ruled all 30 bills unconstitutional.
 On November 14, the school system had officially been desegregated.